Hella (company): Products and services

 Hella sells automotive parts and accessories with its own sales companies and partners in more than 100 countries.
-Thus Hella supplies the automotive aftermarket and garages with comprehensive and continually growing parts ranges in the core areas of lighting, electrical, electronics and thermal management.
+Hella supplies the automotive aftermarket and garages with parts ranging in the core areas of lighting, electrical, electronics and thermal management.

 In addition to car accessories designed for civilian cars, Hella also manufactures special signalling for official emergency vehicles.
 These include flash beacons and beacons (in blue and yellow), Visual Warning Systems (OWS), and all-around sound combinations (RTK).
 These are compact roof structures that combine the two blue lights, sirens, and possibly several additional issues.
 Police, emergency services, fire departments, agencies for technical aid, and numerous other operators of deployment use special vehicles made by them.
 Also part of the product range of authorities, are headlights on the bumper and some other products (e.g., covert special signal for civilian emergency vehicles).

 In the 'Industries' segment Hella transfers existing technologies from the automotive sector to new target groups.
 As a first pilot project, some cities in China have been provided with these new street lights.
 Another project is the LED-airport beacons, which can be found at the airports of Luxembourg, Paderborn/Lippstadt, and Stavanger.
 Despite, new components for LED-interior lighting are being offered.

 In 2012 Hella started a cooperation with the Chinese automobile manufacturer BAIC to develop and produce light systems, particularly designed for the Chinese market.